shreedhar-sde/web-dev-practice/README.md

 # web-dev-practice
+This repo contains code for following:
-Code for CSS battles that I play on https://cssbattle.dev/
+    1. Code for CSS battles that I play on https://cssbattle.dev/
+    2. Encryptions that I learn
+    3. Flask Backends